I don’t know where I’d be without books.

 • The Jungle Book by Rudyard Kipling (1894)

-Okay, so this timeless classic doesn’t carry any overt environmental message and it does use anthropomorphised animal characters make moral points, but I think it deserves a place here for its sheer brilliance at captivating the reader, and for inspiring awe and affection for the denizens of the Indian jungle.
+Okay, so this timeless classic doesn’t carry any overt environmental message and it does use anthropomorphised animal characters to make moral points, but I think it deserves a place here for its sheer brilliance at captivating the reader and for inspiring awe and affection for the denizens of the Indian jungle.
 Just about everybody knows the story of Mowgli, the orphan raised in the wilderness by a wolf pack, but every bit as memorable are the tales of brave mongoose Rikki-Tikki-Tavi and his deadly duel with cobras Naag and Nagaina, Kaa the python and, of course, the unforgettable Shere Khan.

 • The Saga of the Swamp Thing by Alan Moore & various (1984-87)

 If there’s anybody still our there who believes comic books are strictly the stuff of childhood and far beneath the merit of ‘respectable’ literature, the work of British comics writer Alan Moore is a perfect riposte.
 When DC hired him to reinvigorate The Saga of the Swamp Thing, he turned the title on its head and changed it from a piece of fun but often corny Gothic horror into a thoughtful meditation on the world’s interconnected and interdependent environments.
 Instead of a man transformed into a plant, Moore reimagined his hero as a primal plant elemental which briefly thought it was a man, and used its adventures to intelligently address contemporary ecological concerns as it became a champion of The Green.